StarkovSergey/e-commerce-app/README.md

 - React
 - MUI

-I use fortniteapi for requests.
+I use fortniteAPI for requests.